 Board of Directors

 Anthem’s Board of Directors oversees and guides our business.
 The primary responsibility of the board is to further Anthem’s long-term success and maintain our fiduciary duty to our shareholders.
-It also considers the interests of other constituents such as consumers, employees, business partners and the communities in which we operate.
+It also considers the interests of other constituents such as consumers, associates, business partners and the communities in which we operate.

 The 10-member board includes Gail Boudreaux, Anthem’s president and CEO, and nine independent directors.
 Our audit, compensation and governance committees are composed entirely of independent directors.
 Our board has adopted standards to assist it in making determinations of independence and whether or not a director has a material relationship with us.